MicrosoftDocs/architecture-center/docs/reference-architectures/iot-content.md

 The following workflow corresponds to the preceding diagram:

-- **Things**, typically **devices** that generate data.
+- **Things**, typically **devices** that generate data
-- **Insights** that you form about the data.
+- **Insights** that you form about the data
-- **Actions** that you take based on insights.
+- **Actions** that you take based on insights

 For example, a motor sends temperature data.
 You use this data to evaluate whether the motor is performing as expected.
 You use the insight about the motor's performance to prioritize its maintenance schedule.

 #### Devices

-Azure IoT supports a large range of devices, from microcontrollers running [Azure Sphere](/azure-sphere/product-overview/what-is-azure-sphere) to developer boards like MX Chip and Raspberry Pi.
+Azure IoT supports a large range of devices, from microcontrollers running [Azure Sphere](/azure-sphere/product-overview/what-is-azure-sphere) to developer boards like MXCHIP and Raspberry Pi.
 Azure IoT also supports smart server gateways capable of running custom code.
 Devices might perform some local processing through a service such as [Azure IoT Edge](/azure/iot-edge), or just connect directly to Azure so that they can send data to and receive data from the IoT solution.

 When devices are connected to the cloud, there are several services that assist with ingesting data.
 [Azure IoT Hub](/azure/iot-hub) is a cloud gateway service that can securely connect and manage devices.
-[Azure IoT Hub Device Provisioning Service (DPS)](/azure/iot-dps/about-iot-dps) enables zero-touch, just-in-time provisioning that helps to register a large number of devices in a secure and scalable manner.
-[Azure Digital Twins](/azure/digital-twins) enables virtual models of real world systems.
+[Azure IoT Hub Device Provisioning Service](/azure/iot-dps/about-iot-dps) enables zero-touch, just-in-time provisioning that helps register a large number of devices in a secure and scalable manner.
+[Azure Digital Twins](/azure/digital-twins) enables virtual models of real-world systems.

 #### Insights

-Once devices are connected to the cloud, you can process and explore their data to gain customized insights about their environment.
+After devices are connected to the cloud, you can process and explore their data to gain customized insights about their environment.
 At a high level, there are three ways to process data: hot path, warm path, and cold path.
 The paths differ in their requirements for latency and data access.

 - The **hot path** analyzes data in near-real-time as it arrives.
 Hot path telemetry must be processed with low latency.
 The hot path typically uses a stream processing engine.
 Consider using services such as [Azure Stream Analytics](/azure/stream-analytics) or [Azure HDInsight](/azure/hdinsight).
 The output might trigger an alert, or be written to a structured format that can be queried using analytical tools.
 - The **warm path** analyzes data that can accommodate longer delays for more detailed processing.
 Consider [Azure Data Explorer](/azure/data-explorer) for storing and analyzing large volumes of data.